Community Outreach

 The Watershed Council conducts project tours to encourage public engagement with our restoration activities.
 Each project tour takes place at a past or ongoing environmental restoration site.
 Recent tours have included exploring our Wren Prairie Nectar Network project and Reese Creek in-stream and riparian restoration project.

 Watershed Council staff and volunteers attend environmental outreach events with educational materials and youth-focused activities.
-MRWC tabling happens throughout the watershed at events like the Winter Wildlife Field Days, OSU’s Get Outdoors Day, and events hosted at Bald Hill Farm by Greenbelt Land Trust.
-Tabling helps us connect with the Marys River community and inspire environmental awareness.
+MRWC participates in community events like the Winter Wildlife Field Days, Get Outdoors Day, Festival Latino, Natural Area Celebration Week and events hosted by Greenbelt Land Trust.
+These events help us inspire community connection with the Marys River watershed.
+Watershed Council staff also host environmental activities at local summer camps.